The Red Thread

 Now I am careful about which stories I give power to, which stories I feed, and which stories I write eulogies to.

-And I've been guiding women through their own passages ever since.
+And I've been guiding seekers through their own crossings ever since.

 The Work